Timothy C. Hain, MD

 - Chiropractic treatment for vertigo, similar to physical therapists, should need a referral from a medical doctor, with an explicit authorization every month, to be paid.
 If treatment is not authorized, payments should be discontinued and clawed back if needed.

 There are also many instances where the individuals proposing the treatments could be well intentioned, but the treatment advocated obviously will never result into anything useful.
 One wonders why such devices manage to flourish in spite of their lack of reasonableness.
 One interpretation is that "hope springs eternal", but another possibility is simply that these projects are being funded by government grants.
-See this page for more.
+See this page on placebo devices for more.

 - Raphan, T., et al. (1983).
 "Nystagmus generated by sinusoidal pitch while rotating."
 Brain Res 276(1): 165-172.